-We do not deny any nation's legitimate interest in security.
 We share the basic aspirations of all of the peoples of Europe -freedom, prosperity and peace.
 But when families are divided, and people are not allowed to maintain normal human and cultural contacts, this creates international tension.
 Only in a system in which all feel secure, and sovereign, can there be a lasting and secure peace.